 Ever year we raise money for a particular charity, known as the Church Project.
 Usually the support runs for a year, alternating between a home and an abroad project, but sometimes it runs for two years.
 Events such as concerts and the Spring Fair are the main fund raising activities, but a good variety of events and activities happen each year as well as money from donations given for after-service refreshments.
 If possible, a representative from the charity comes to speak to us during the year and is invited back to receive the cheque for the year just after the project's end.

-Both in the Methodist Church and later in the joint Church special projects with fund raising events to support them were proposed from time to time.
+Prior to the formation of Christ Church the Methodist Church raised money for various causes, such as Ethiopian famine, Cambodia, the Italian earthquake and a church in Jamaica.
+Nearer home money was raised for Yeldall Manor, the 1983 Blue Peter appeal and War on Want.
 These were in addition to collections for and giving to causes that were supported on a regular basis, such as missionary work, NCH (National Children's Home), Christian Aid and so on.

-The Casa Materna home in Naples was suggested for 1980.
+Some causes were given a larger focus, such as the Casa Materna home in Naples which was suported from 1980 to 1982.
 One particular boy, Fabbio, was supported for that year, during which time two church members, Mr Maurice Smith and his wife Hilda, were able to call and see him while on holiday and Rev Bernard Arnold and his wife Ruth also visited him and took him a geometry set, which proved an ideal present as he was about to move up to a new school and needed one.
-In 1983 it was reported this raised £260.
+In 1983 it was reported this had raised £260.

-In 1981-1982 the project was the Berkshire Council on alcoholism.
+In 1981-1982 another cause was the Berkshire Council on alcoholism.
 This concern was brought to the church by Mr David Clitheroe, a church member who, because of his work as a probation officer, was very aware of social problems.

 The following year the Royal Berkshire Hospital Cancer Care Appeal, launched in anticipation of the hospital's 150th Anniversary, was supported.
 One of the fund raising efforts was a cookery book "The Good Cook Book" containing recipes from church members collected by Margery and Geoff Sargent.